floatml/floatml.github.io/_posts/2021-6-13-Learning-From-Noise.md

 ![images]({{ site.baseurl }}/images/llnoise_eqn.png)

 For generative models such as trained GANs, the parameters $\theta$ are fit to real data.
-In our case, the parameters are sampled from simple mathematical prior distributions.
+In this paper, the parameters are instead sampled from simple mathematical prior distributions.
 The following is the list of the generative models used in this paper:

  1. Procedural Image Models: FractalDB, CLEVR, DMLab, MineRL
  2. Dead Leaves: Squares, Oriented, Shapes, Textured